SickHekker/mqtt-weatherstation/README.md

 # MQTT-Weatherstation

-Code for the Solar Powered basic weatherstation
+A basic solar powered weatherstation that provides temperature, humidity and pressure.

 Make sure to set up MQTT with SSL in your Mosquitto broker.